-Prerequisite: ISTC 1013 IT Principles and Practices.
+Prerequisite: ISTC 1013 IT Principles and Practices with a grade of "C" or better

 This course introduces the basic concepts of UNIX fundamentals administration and certification and provides an in-depth discussion of powerful UNIX command-line utilities and the graphical Common Desktop Environment.
 A testing fee is required.